No spilt milk for $1.3 billion Huishan Dairy IPO as demand robust

-HONG KONG China Huishan Dairy Holdings Co Ltd raised all of the $1.3 billion it sought in its IPO, giving it muscle to build on a strong position in an industry that is expected to see explosive growth but also much consolidation among players.
+HONG KONG China Huishan Dairy Holdings Co Ltd looks set to raise all or almost all of the $1.3 billion it is seeking in its IPO, giving it muscle to build on a strong position in an industry that is expected to see explosive growth but also much consolidation among players.

-Demand from retail investors was good given the large size of the offering, boding well for the stock's debut on September 27, said Jasper Chan, corporate finance officer at Phillip Securities, which offers margin loans for small investors looking to buy into the deals.
+Demand from retail investors has also been good given the large size of the offering, boding well for the stock's debut on September 27, said Jasper Chan, corporate finance officer at Phillip Securities, which offers margin loans for small investors looking to buy into the deals.

 "The price will go up because this company is the only company in China that does the whole stuff for the milk industry," Chan added.